Germany urges fair business environment for its carmakers in China

 Sales of battery electric and plug-in hybrids increased 60 percent in January-November, to 402,000 vehicles.
 By 2020, China wants 5 million plug-in cars on its roads.

-In September, Volkswagen AG signed a deal with China's Anhui Jianghuai Automobile (JAC Motor) to explore making electric vehicles in a new joint venture.
+In September, Volkswagen AG (VOWG_p.DE) signed a deal with China's Anhui Jianghuai Automobile (JAC Motor) (600418.SS) to explore making electric vehicles in a new joint venture.

+China has its own concerns about what it sees as European protectionism, particularly the EU's refusal to grant China "market economy status", which Beijing says is its right 15 years after it joined the World Trade Organization.

+China's Foreign Ministry in a statement issued late Thursday cited Wang as telling Gabriel that China hopes Germany can play a "proactive role" in pushing the EU to grant this.

 Despite disagreements with China over obstacles to foreign investment, its massive steel exports and other issues, the European Union increasingly sees Beijing as a crucial ally on global free trade in the face of protectionist pressures from U.S. President Donald Trump's administration.